 - Types of substances being abused.

-- The severity of substance abuse or addiction.
+- The severity of substance use disorder or addiction.

 - Co-existing mental or physical health problems.

 - Needed or preferred treatment options.

 Members of First Choice Health should research their plans and contact their preferred treatment providers to determine the length of treatment programs.